 If you plan to cancel your registration, check the “No Longer Needed” box at the top of the form and include a brief explanation.

-Email the complete application in PDF format to: MDARD-Bulk-Storage@michigan.gov
+Email the complete application (4 parts) to: MDARD-Bulk-Storage@michigan.gov

 Bulk Storage Regulations

 - Regulation No. 640: Commercial Pesticide Bulk Storage

 - Regulation No. 641: Commercial Fertilizer Bulk Storage

 - Regulation No. 642: On Farm Fertilizer Bulk Storage

 Jarrod Fletcher, Acting Fertilizer & Bulk Agrichemical Storage Specialist